jigewxy/progressbar/README.md

 1. "Reset" button to reset current bar to the initial value.
 2. "Refresh" button to fetch a new dataset from API.
 3. "Export" button to export the DIV as figure.
+4. Select Bar by just clicking on the bars, good for mobile users.

 Below libraries were used to build this demo: